nh-server/switch-guide/docs/extras/transfer_sd.md

     12. Inject the hekate payload once again.
     13. Tap on `Tools`, `Restore eMMC`, set `SD emuMMC Raw Partition` at the bottom of your screen to `ON`.
     14. Restore the backup by tapping on both `SD emuMMC BOOT0 & BOOT1` and `SD emuMMC RAW GPP` (Note: raw gpp may take a while).
+        - It is very important that for both of these the `SD emuMMC Raw Partition` option is enabled, otherwise you will be altering your sysMMC which is not what you want.
     15. Your emuMMC is now restored on the new SD card and you should be able to launch it from `Launch` -> `Atmosphere FSS0 EmuMMC`  in hekate.